 Admission to the honours program must be approved by the honours committee of the English Department.
-Typically, application through the department chair would be made after the completion of 10 units of study; acceptance is contingent upon the agreement of a faculty member to supervise the thesis.
-The program requires the completion of 20 units with a GPA of at least 3.0 in the 10 required units of English.
-In order to obtain an honours degree, a student must take one of ENGL 1155 or 1170/1171.
-Students may not take both ENGL 1155 and 1170/1171.
-Students must also complete ENGL 2201, 4499, and seven other units chosen as follows-one unit from group A, four units from groups B, C,
+Typically, application through the department Chair would be made after the completion of 10 units of study; acceptance is contingent upon the agreement of a faculty member to supervise the thesis.
+Students considering graduate school should take a language other than English.